bad64/BadLED/README.md

 * The firmware
 * The desktop app (As of today (13/4/20), I'm pretty sure it is at least feature-complete)

+# What does not

+* Switching COM ports (some issues with rebuilding the UI)
+* For some reason, setting values for buttons past the 6th (it works from the serial terminal from the Arduino IDE, but not from the desktop app)

 # What needs to be done

 * The mobile app